steverichey/google-play-badge-svg/readme.md

 Badges are labeled by their [ISO 639-1](http://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) codes wherever possible.
 Languages with multiple dialects, such as Chinese, are labeled by their ISO 639-1 code followed by their [ISO 639-3](http://en.wikipedia.org/wiki/ISO_639_macrolanguage) language code.

 By default, several versions of the Google Play badge use [Proxima Nova](https://typekit.com/fonts/proxima-nova), which is copyright Mark Simonson.
 As I do not own this font, it was replaced with [Myriad Pro](https://typekit.com/fonts/myriad-pro).
 No fonts are embedded in the SVGs; instead, I opted to convert them to outlines to maximize compatibility.

+Inclusion or omission of any language or dialect should not be misconstrued as support for any particular nationality, country, ideology, race, or similar.
+If there's a language in here, it's just because Google had it available or someone added it themselves.
+If a language is missing, it's just because Google did not have it available or I had issues with their file.

 ## License